GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 When using "Save and Run", on errors, after the local-server entered the debugger, you can enter the ECL debugger command :f, which will send the position of the offending region to the editor, and it will be marked red.

+Closing & re-opening the editor does not affect the local-server process.
+You may even open multiple editor instances, which will all connect to the same local-server.